ycpcs/cs496-spring2014/lectures/lecture13.md

 title: "Lecture 13: Basic Android 3D Graphics"
 ---

 The Android platform provides 3D graphics functionality through the [OpenGL ES 2.0](http://www.khronos.org/opengles/2_X/) embedded graphics API.
-(Note that OpenGL 2.0 is supported for Android version 2.2 and higher.)
+(Note that OpenGL 2.0 is supported for Android version 2.2 and higher and OpenGL 3.0 is supported for Android version 4.3 and higher.)
 This API provides much of the standard OpenGL functionality through programmable shaders.
-To utilize OpenGL ES, we will subclass GLSurfaceView that will contain the renderer and allow for any user interaction with the application.
-Additionally, we will create a class that implements the GLSurfaceView.Renderer interface which will contain the OpenGL rendering code.
-One major difference between OpenGL ES and the OpenGL graphics learned in CS370 is that all objects must be stored as *triangles* in a *vertex buffer* that is passed to the shaders for rendering (i.e. we cannot make geometry on the fly with calls to *glVertex3f()*, etc.) However, there is still full support for creating various projection modes (orthographic or perspective), positioning a camera in the scene (similar to *gluLookAt()*), and applying all the standard transformations on objects (rotations, translations, and scalings).
+To utilize OpenGL ES, we will subclass **GLSurfaceView** that will contain the renderer and allow for any user interaction with the application.
+Additionally, we will create a class that implements the **GLSurfaceView.Renderer** interface which will contain the OpenGL rendering code.
+One major difference between OpenGL ES and the OpenGL graphics learned in CS370 is that all objects must be stored as *triangles* in a *vertex buffer* that is passed to the shaders for rendering (i.e. we cannot make geometry on the fly with calls to **glVertex3f()**, etc.) However, there is still full support for creating various projection modes (orthographic or perspective), positioning a camera in the scene (similar to **gluLookAt()**), and applying all the standard transformations on objects (rotations, translations, and scalings).
 There is also full support for lighting, blending, and textures using similar procedures (via shaders) as OpenGL, see the following [reference](http://www.khronos.org/opengles/sdk/docs/reference_cards/OpenGL-ES-2_0-Reference-card.pdf).

-The material presented in this lecture are based on the Android [OpenGL tutorial](http://developer.android.com/resources/tutorials/opengl/opengl-es20.html) and thus is simply to provide a basic framework for OpenGL graphics.
+The material presented in this lecture is based on the Android [OpenGL tutorial](http://developer.android.com/training/graphics/opengl/index.html) and thus is simply to provide a basic framework for OpenGL graphics.

 **NOTE:** OpenGL is **NOT** currently supported by the emulator, thus you will need to have an OpenGL capable device to run the code in this lecture.